 Academic: The Governing Council of the University of Toronto has approved a Code of Behaviour on Academic Matters regarding academic discipline.
 This code applies to all students and members of the teaching staff of the University.
 The code describes the rights and freedoms to be enjoyed by members of the University.
 It also lists forms of behaviour regarded as academic offences, and the sanctions for such offences.
 Please note that a student cannot plead that he/she did not realize that a particular behaviour was considered an offence for, according to the code, an offence is committed knowingly if the person ought reasonably to have known that the conduct was an offence.
-To see the full document refer to the web site: www.governingcouncil.utoronto.ca/policies/behaveac.htm
+The full Code of Behaviour on Academic Matters document is available online.

 Non-academic: The college and faculty councils have disciplinary jurisdiction over the conduct of all students registered in their respective divisions of the University in all matters of local or internal concern to the divisions.
 The Faculty Council has such jurisdiction in the case of Kinesiology and Physical Education students.
 Jurisdiction over the conduct of students while in residence rests with the body administering the residence.
 Where the appropriate body exercising disciplinary jurisdiction has found that a student of the University has engaged in conduct prejudicial to the interests of the University, the Dean may, in its discretion, suspend or expel a student from the academic privileges of the University.
 Every decision of the Dean involving the expulsion of a student from the University requires confirmation by the Governing Council.
 The role of the Dean and the various Councils as described above is contingent on the understanding that offences, actions or claims within the jurisdiction of criminal and civil courts will be referred where appropriate to those courts, and will only be reviewed by the Dean where the implications to the University are considered sufficiently important to warrant such review.
 The Governing Council of the University of Toronto has approved a Code of Student Conduct.
-To see the full document refer to the web site: www.governingcouncil.utoronto.ca/policies/studentc.htm
+The full Code of Student Conduct document is available online.